• Skip to primary navigation

 Notes

-• I baked these muffins with Cacao Barry Ocoa and Alunga chocolates, which you can find at IGA grocery stores in Quebec, or online at Vanilla Food Company.
+• I baked these muffins with Cacao Barry Ocoa (70 % dark chocolate) and Alunga (40 % milk chocolate), which you can find at IGA grocery stores in Quebec, or online at Vanilla Food Company.
+You can use different brands of chocolate but for the dark chocolate, make sure to stick to good quality chocolate bars with 70 % cocoa mass (as opposed to chocolate chips which contain other fats and more sugar).

-• For oversized muffins with a good muffin top, use a big #12 scooper, like this one on Amazon.
+• For oversized muffins with a good muffin top, use a big #12 scooper, like this one on Amazon, and scoop 10 muffins instead of 12.
+This will result in a more pronounced muffin top

 Nutrition